ZmnSCPxj/clboss/README.md

 Here is another user story:

-* You have a popular C-Lightning forwarding node that you are happily not managing because you are using CLBOSS The Automated C-Lightning Node Manager.
+* You have a popular Core-Lightning forwarding node that you are happily not managing because you are using CLBOSS The Automated Core-Lightning Node Manager.
 * A friend asks a favor to get some incoming liquidity.
-  * You should really talk them into running C-Lightning and CLBOSS themselves to get incoming liquidity
+  * You should really talk them into running Core-Lightning and CLBOSS themselves to get incoming liquidity
 * You decide to help them out and give them some capacity.
-* You take some funds from cold storage and send it onchain to your C-Lightning node.
+* You take some funds from cold storage and send it onchain to your Core-Lightning node.
 * CLBOSS is so awesome, it takes those onchain funds and puts them into channels *it* has chosen rather than channels *you* wanted to choose.
 * You end up not being able to help your friend.
-  * At this point you talk them into running C-Lightning and CLBOSS.
+  * At this point you talk them into running Core-Lightning and CLBOSS.

 To help with these user stories, CLBOSS provides the